How to spot a fake online shop

 - Secure business

-If you see a good offer for your business online, be careful.
+If you see a good offer online, be careful.
 Some fake websites are almost impossible to tell from the real thing.
 But you can recognise a fake website and avoid making a fake purchase with just a few basic checks.

 Cyber Magazine SECURE IT!